Bruno Aguiar (Portuguese footballer): Omonia

-A free agent, Aguiar signed for AC Omonia from Cyprus in June 2009.
-He left five years later at the age of 33 after helping the Nicosia club to five major titles, including the 2009–10 edition of the First Division championship where he appeared in 15 games, scoring once; he subsequently returned to his homeland, and joined Clube Oriental de Lisboa.
+A free agent, Aguiar signed for Omonia from Cyprus in June 2009.
+He left five years later at the age of 33 after helping the Nicosia club to five major titles, including the 2009–10 edition of the Cypriot First Division championship where he appeared in 15 games, scoring once; he subsequently returned to his homeland, and joined Clube Oriental de Lisboa.

 In November 2016, shortly after his last team's relegation from the Segunda Liga, Aguiar announced his retirement.

 International career

 Aguiar was a member of the Portugal under-21 team that finished third at the 2004 UEFA European Championship and qualified for the Athens Olympics, along with several future full internationals such as Hugo Almeida, Bruno Alves, José Bosingwa, Danny, Raul Meireles and Hugo Viana.
 He did not make, however, the final cut for the latter competition.